jocelynchang21/Capstone-Proejct/Delivering Growth.md

-# Delivery Cost Optimization – Case Competition Project
+## Delivery Cost Optimization – Case Competition Project

 ### Project Summary & Business Objective

 In this case competition, our goal was to analyze delivery cost data and uncover actionable insights to support cost optimization and operational efficiency.
-The primary business problem centered around high variability in delivery expenses across product types, business segments, and volume ranges.
-Our objective was to develop data-driven recommendations that would reduce delivery costs while maintaining service levels.
+The business challenge focused on the high variability in delivery expenses across product types, business segments, and volume ranges.
+The objective was to develop data-driven recommendations to reduce delivery costs while maintaining service levels and ensuring customer satisfaction.

-# Group’s Solution
+## Group Solution

-Our team cleaned and explored the dataset using EDA techniques to uncover key patterns, including cost discrepancies across ZIP codes and product categories.
-We then applied predictive modeling approaches—such as ARIMA for forecasting and XGBoost for classification—to estimate future delivery trends and pinpoint cost drivers.
-We visualized these results in an interactive map showing sales distribution by ZIP code, enabling targeted cost-saving strategies.
+Our team cleaned and explored the dataset using exploratory data analysis to uncover key patterns, including cost discrepancies across ZIP codes and product categories.
+We applied ARIMA for time series forecasting and XGBoost for cost prediction.
+Results were visualized in an interactive ZIP code-level map to support targeted logistics and pricing strategies.

-### Key deliverables:
+### Key Deliverables:

-Cleaned dataset (excluded from repo per policy)
+Cleaned dataset (excluded per data policy)
 ARIMA forecasts of delivery trends

-XGBoost models for cost prediction
+XGBoost model for cost prediction

-Interactive map of sales by ZIP code
+Interactive sales map by ZIP code

-Business recommendations for optimization
+Business recommendations for reducing delivery expenses and enhancing operational efficiency

-# My Individual Contribution
+## My Individual Contribution

 ### As part of this project, I focused on:

-Cleaning and preprocessing the raw delivery data
+- **Data Cleaning & Preprocessing**: Addressed incomplete entries, standardized formats, and handled negative or missing values to ensure robust model performance.

-Conducting in-depth Exploratory Data Analysis (EDA) to identify key drivers of cost
+- **Exploratory Data Analysis (EDA):** Investigated key drivers of delivery cost, identifying ZIP codes and product categories contributing to inefficiencies.

-Implementing XGBoost to model cost prediction and validate results with cross-validation
+- **Predictive Modeling:** Implemented and validated XGBoost for cost prediction using cross-validation techniques.

-Building an interactive sales map by ZIP code to visually support our findings
+- **Interactive Visualization:** Developed an interactive map of sales by ZIP code to support regional decision-making.

-Presenting our key takeaways and business recommendations in a clear and engaging format
+- **Business Communication:** Synthesized findings into strategic recommendations and presented results to stakeholders in a clear and impactful format.

-# Business Value of Our Solution
+## Business Value of the Solution

-### Our analysis empowers stakeholders to:
+### Our analysis empowers Swire Coca-Cola stakeholders to:

-Identify ZIP codes and business segments with disproportionately high delivery costs
+- **Identify Cost Inefficiencies:** Pinpoint ZIP codes and segments with high delivery costs to target with optimization strategies.

-Forecast delivery expense trends for better financial planning
+- **Forecast Demand More Accurately:** ARIMA and SVR models improve planning by identifying seasonality and trends.

-Optimize pricing and logistics strategies based on model-driven insights
+- **Enhance Operational Planning:** Refine inventory and logistics processes to reduce delivery delays and excess stock.

-Make data-informed decisions to streamline delivery operations and enhance profitability
+- **Drive Market Expansion:** Use regional insights from SVR and customer segmentation to identify high-potential markets for growth.

-# Challenges Faced
+- **Increase Profitability:** Reduce costs through logistics optimization and improve service levels, ultimately enhancing customer satisfaction.

-### Some challenges we encountered included:
+## Challenges Faced

-Incomplete or inconsistent data entries that required extensive cleaning
+- **Data Quality:** Inconsistent or missing values, particularly in delivered_cases, required intensive preprocessing.

-Limited historical data for certain product categories, affecting model reliability
+- **Data Sparsity:** Limited historical data for some products and regions reduced modeling confidence.

-Difficulty in aligning technical findings with non-technical business implications
+- **Business Alignment:** Translating technical findings into meaningful business recommendations required iterative refinement and collaboration.

-# What I Learned?
+## What I Learned

-### This project deepened my experience in:
+### This project enhanced my skills in:

-Applying machine learning models (ARIMA, XGBoost) to real business problems
+- **Machine Learning & Forecasting:** Applied XGBoost and SVR in a real-world logistics setting.

-Communicating technical insights through compelling visualizations and presentations
+- **Data Storytelling:** Communicated technical insights effectively through visuals and stakeholder presentations.

-Collaborating within a team to drive actionable outcomes
+- **Team Collaboration:** Coordinated with peers across modeling, business, and visualization tasks to deliver a unified solution.

-Translating data findings into concrete business recommendations
+- **Strategic Thinking:** Learned how to align analytics with business objectives for maximum impact.